 - Who will make medical and financial decisions if you are no longer able to do so?

-One aspect of estate planning involves writing a will or trust.
+One aspect of estate planning in Brooksville involves writing a will or trust.
 This will or trust is a formal document that specifies your wishes concerning the aforementioned points.
 In addition to naming the recipients of your finances and assets, you may choose to include specific conditions that must be fulfilled in order for the party (or parties) to receive the funds or assets.
 For instance, you may specify that a child must graduate from college or reach age 30 before they receive funds.

 Through the estate planning process, some may also choose to address issues such as who will be appointed as the guardian of your children in the event that you and your husband, wife or significant other die before your children reach the age of 18.
 It’s also not uncommon to create a living will, also known as an advance directive, which details how you would like to be treated if you are incapacitated (i.e. you may specify that you would not want to live in a coma on life support.)